At a Glance

 ✨Showcase Your Risk Assessment Skills

 Be ready to talk about your experience with risk identification and assessments.
-Consider bringing examples of past projects where you successfully defined Safety Assurance Levels and conducted hazard workshops.
+Consider bringing examples of past projects where you successfully conducted these assessments and how they impacted clinical safety.